Photo: Marizilda Cruppe

 The Tropical Forest Conservation Act (TFCA) is an American law from 1998 that allows developing nations to relieve part of their national debt by converting it into investment in the conservation and sustainable development of their forests.
 The first bilateral debt-for-nature swap was signed with Belize in 2001, and, since then, USAID has redirected some USD 223 million through 19 debt-treatment agreements with 14 countries.

-In 2015, TFCA support for 82 projects ran its course and support for a further seven was undertaken in 2016.
-Six of these projects were still underway in 2018.
+In 2015, TFCA support for 82 projects ran its course and support for a further seven was undertaken in 2016 and one in 2018.
+Only one project is still underway in 2019.

 Cerrado, Atlantic Forest, Caatinga